PostHog/posthog.com/contents/blog/posthog-vs-launchdarkly.md

 ### Feature management

-Both PostHog and LaunchDarkly all the functionality you expect for feature management using feature flags.
+Both PostHog and LaunchDarkly offer all the functionality you expect for feature management using feature flags.

 <div className="overflow-x-auto -mx-5 px-5">
 <table className="w-full mt-4" style="min-width: 600px;">